raghavwahi/flask_boilerplate/README.md

 # Flask Boilerplate

-This is a flask boilerplate code which can be used to set up a flask application.
+This is flask boilerplate code which can be used to set up a flask application.

 This boilerplate code consists of the following features: